dokzlo13/dice_roller/README.md

 #### Keep Lowest

 This modifier causes the `dice_roller` to keep and add together a number of dice you specify, selecting the lowest of the roll results available.
-Without a specified args it will keep the single lowest number of two.
+Without a specified args it will keep the single lowest roll.
 If the number of dice to roll (`of`) is less than the number of dice being kept (`keep`) then it will keep all the rolls made.

 Let's simulate D&D 5e "Disadvantage"